 Sec.
 4144N Securities Custodianship and Securities Registry Operations.
-The following rules and regulations shall govern securities custodianship and securities registry operations of NBFIs under Bangko Sentral supervision.
+The following rules and regulations shall govern securities custodianship and securities registry operations of NBFIs under Bangko Sentral regulations.

-The guidelines to implement the delivery by the seller of securities to the buyer or to his designated third party custodian are shown in Appendix Q-38.
+The guidelines to implement the delivery of securities are provided in Appendix Q-38.